-Installing Ruby itself was always quick and easy, but this page also covers a few additional steps that were needed for an ideal Ruby 1.8 environment:
+Installing Ruby itself is quick and easy, but this page also covers a few additional steps that are needed for an ideal Ruby 1.8 environment:

 - Installing a C compiler, so that RubyGems can compile native extensions for the gems that you install.

 - Ensuring that the installed copy of RubyGems package manager is at least version 1.3.6, so that third-party libraries and frameworks install correctly.

 - Setting up a private gem directory within your home directory, so that you can add and remove gems without any risk of disrupting the system copy of Ruby.